GitEvil/e2e-testsuite-platform/README.md

 ## Commands

-The package contains a bunch of pre-built commands for easier navigation in the administration as well as storefront using Cypress.
+The package contains several pre-built commands for easier navigation in administration and storefront using Cypress.

 ### General commands